adriaan-vd-graaf/genome_integration/README.md

    --ensg_id ENSG00000000000
 ```
 Results will be in the `yes_causal_effect_example.txt` file.
-The standard output will contain the following following line with the result for this example.
+The standard output will contain the following line with the result for this example.
 ```
 Uncalibrated MR-link results: beta: 0.4150, se: 0.14734, p value: 4.85e-03
 ```